alien1618/PntWrks_cpp/README.txt

 PntWrks currently solves the navier-stokes equations using the artificial compressibility pressure-correction method.

 ---------------------------------------------------------------------------------
 PntWrks has been tested to run on Debian and FreeBSD systems.
-To run FemWrks perform the following steps:
+To run PntWrks perform the following steps:

 1. On Debian, ensure the required packages are installed: